Image-X-Institute/Low_Field_MRI_Recon/.ipynb_checkpoints/README-checkpoint.md

 - FigD_retro_ulf_3T_compare.ipynb: Figure 6
 - FigE_prospective_recon-phantom-brain.ipynb: Figure 7

-The following python files are needed to run the Jupyter notebooks
+The following python files are needed to run the Jupyter notebooks:
 - automap_fns.py: Code for applying AUTOMAP to k-space data.
 - display_fns.py: Code for displaying images as subplots that compare various reconstruction methods.
 - metrics.py: Code for calculating image reconstruction metrics such as NRMSE and SSIM.